icewolfz/jiMUD/README.md

   To build jiMUD you must have node, npm, typescript 2.3+, cPython installed Steps to build:

+### Clone repository or use archive zip

+1. `git clone https://github.com/icewolfz/jiMUD.git` or `git pull` if already ready cloned, or you can download and unzip the source archive

 ### Windows

 1. npm install - install all the node modules, **Note** you will need to rerun this only if modules have been updated in the package.json